ariannalangton/Data-Analytics-Portfolio/businessInsights/README.md

 #### Sales & Revenue Analysis

-- What is the total amount of orders per customer?
-    - Insights: Measures customer purchasing behavior to identify high-value customers.

 - What is the total revenue for each customer?
     - Insights: Helps segment customers by spending levels for targeted marketing.